Nsg19/Tic-tac-toe-game/README.md

-It's a tic-tac game based on AI Magic Square algorithm.
+It's a tic-tac-toe game based on AI Magic Square algorithm.